syncfusion-content/wpf-docs/wpf/Ribbon/PatternsAndPractices.md

    * Prism.Unity.Wpf.dll
    * Prism.WPF.dll

-7.In the Shell project, add the reference to the “HomeTabModule” project by registering with ModuleCatalog instance in the GetModuleCatalog method
+7. In the Shell project, add the reference to the “HomeTabModule” project by registering with ModuleCatalog instance in the GetModuleCatalog method

+{% capture codesnippet9 %}
 {% tabs %}

 {% highlight C# %}